ericlenio/escreen/README.md

 files will have to be re-cached (which will happen automatically).
 Still, keep the file secured: `chmod 600 $HOME/.expect-ssh/config`.

-**Step 3: ssh to a remote system.** Run the following to start a new ssh session:
+**Step 3: start expect-ssh.** Run the following to start a new session, which will load all your preferences, set the PS1 prompt, and create stub functions.
+You can interact with the shell as per normal.

-    expect-ssh myserver.example.com
+    expect-ssh

+**Step 4: use vim, ssh, screen, etc.**

-At the first shell prompt in the ssh session, expect-ssh will proceed to upload expect-ssh core functions to the remote system, plus the profile's basic settings from `.bashrc`.
+If you ssh to another system, at the first shell prompt in the ssh session, expect-ssh will proceed to upload expect-ssh core functions to the remote system, plus the profile's basic settings from `.bashrc`.
 Why not upload the entire profile and all of your preferences at once?
 To save time.
 Because otherwise you have to wait for everything to upload. expect-ssh will only upload (and cache) the minimally necessary files it needs at the moment.

-**Step 3a: just run a local shell.** You can invoke expect-ssh with `-shell`, or no arguments at all, to just run a local shell (not ssh-ing anywhere).

 ## Keyboard shortcuts